ravitharun/ECommerce-web/README.md

 ## 📖 Overview

-This project showcases **full-stack development skills**, including user authentication, product management, cart features, and order handling with secure backend APIs.
-It is designed to be **mobile-responsive** and optimized for a smooth **shopping experience**.
+This project showcases **MERN development skills**, including user authentication, product management, cart functionality, and order handling with secure backend APIs.
+It is fully **mobile-responsive** and optimized to deliver a smooth **shopping experience**.

+In addition, the project implements an **Auto Fetch Location** feature that automatically detects the user’s current location.
+Users can save up to **two locations** in the database, which are displayed on the website, and they have the ability to edit or delete these locations, enabling full **CRUD operations**.

+The application also integrates an **Email Notification System** that sends automated emails to users during important actions such as **account creation** and **password updates**, improving communication and enhancing the overall user experience.

 ---